The Blazers lost their senior night game to Whitman, 29-60.

 Blair's next game is away on Tuesday, Feb.
 15 at Quince Orchard.

 Celine Wu.
 Hi everyone!
-My name is Celine, and I am a junior staff writer.
+My name is Celine, and I am the business editor.
 I play volleyball for high school and MetroVBC.
 In my free time, I solve logic puzzles and play with my two fat cats.
-I also bake cakes for profit; my most popular … More »
+I also bake cakes for profit; my most popular cake … More »